Reasons You Might Like An Evaporative Cooler

 - If less effective cooling on high humidity days is not acceptable

-Most evaporative coolers qualify for valuable utility company rebates.
+Many different models of evaporative coolers qualify for valuable utility company rebates.
+Visit our Rebates & Incentives page for up-to-date info!

 The Save Home Heat Advantage